DBBrowne/project-two-sei/README.md

     - [Show the data](https://github.com/DBBrowne/project-two-sei/blob/38b7bba8b79937602ecd8efddd5200c3c7a2185a/src/lib/utils.js#L25-L66)
         > Initially used [Victory](https://formidable.com/open-source/victory/), which provided excellent responsive charting components, however we were unable to format the axes and labels to meet our requirements.

         > We moved to [React-vis](uber.github.io/react-vis/) which supported the labelling and range control that we needed, however was not natively responsive.
 This was solved with a [React Effect hook and window resize listener(https://github.com/DBBrowne/project-two-sei/blob/main/src/displays/TimeSeries.js#L23-L42)]:
-        ```javascript
+        ```js
         function TimeSeries({ inputData }){
           // ...
           const graphContainerRef = React.useRef(null)